 Can I make this in advance?

 You can make the lemon meringue pie and store it in the refrigerator for up to 3 days.
-Any longer than 3 days and the crust will become soggy and the lemon filling will start to leak.
+After that the crust will become soggy and the lemon filling will start to leak.

 Can I make this with a pastry crust?

-If you would prefer to make this lemon meringue pie with a pastry crust instead of a cookie crumb crust, just use the pastry recipe from my coconut meringue jam tarts.
+If you would prefer making this lemon meringue pie with a pastry crust instead of a cookie crumb crust, use the pastry recipe from my coconut meringue jam tarts.
 This link will take you directly to the recipe for the pastry.

-Because this recipe does not have a lot of time in the oven, you will have to blind-bake the pastry before filling with the lemon mixture.
+Because this recipe does not have much time in the oven, you should blind-bake the pastry before filling it with the lemon mixture.
 This is how you blind bake a pastry case:

-- Pre-heat the oven to 200C/400F.
-Note this is higher than the temperature used for baking the actual pie, so do remember to turn the oven down and let it come back to temperature before baking the assembled lemon meringue pie.
+- Preheat the oven to 200C/400F.
+Note this is higher than the temperature used for baking the pie, so do remember to turn the oven down and let it return to temperature before baking the assembled lemon meringue pie.

 - Make the pastry and use it to line your pie dish.

-- Prick the bottom of the pastry case all over with a fork – this is to allow any air trapped under the pastry case to escape and prevent the case from lifting as it bakes.
+- Prick the bottom of the pastry case with a fork - this will allow any air trapped under the pastry case to escape and prevent the case from lifting as it bakes.

 - Cover the base of the pastry case with a layer of baking parchment and then fill the pastry case with baking beans.
-You can use normal dried beans or even dried peas or rice if you don’t have baking beans.
-You just need.
-You just need something heavy to ensure the base of the pastry case stays flat as it is blind-baked.
+You can use normal dried beans or even dried peas or rice if you don't have baking beans.
+You will need something heavy to ensure the base of the pastry case stays flat as it is blind-baked.

 - Remove from the oven and allow to cool before using.